Politics & International Affairs

 • Suggest and discuss alternative possibilities and outcomes.

-• Students will defend their dissertation at an oral defense that presents the project, summarizes the findings, and analyzes the implications as well as effectiveness of the project.
+• Students will defend their dissertation at an oral defense that presents the project, summarizes the findings, and analyzes the implications as well as the effectiveness of the project.

-• Students will be able to communicate at an expert level with other academics in the field of political science, including presenting their own research work at academic conferences.
+• Students will be able to communicate at an expert level with other academics in the field of political science, including presenting their research work at academic conferences.

 • Professional and Citizenship: Students should know, understand, and be able to meet the expectations of professionalism and citizenship.